How to Minimise Tax Liability from a Settlement Agreement

 Fixed Solicitor Fees

 After receiving our strategic advice on your options, you may decide that you want us to try and negotiate a better offer from your employer.
-We can do this for you for a fixed fee of £300 including VAT (payable by you).

 Once we have provided you with a written quote for the agreed work to be done, that price will not change.